lpoon94087/codenames/README.md

 Clicking on the words will toggle between the different colors (tan, grey, blue, red and black), denoting the different states.

+Clinking on the lower left corner of the card will lock the card from clicking and hides the word.
+Click again to unlock.

 The spymasters will need to use a real key card from the boardgame, or they can use the **Codenames Gadget** app, which will display the key card on a mobile device.